 Each regulated site must be inspected regularly during construction to ensure the site is built according to the DOEE-approved SWMP.
-DOEE will also conduct post-construction maintenance inspections to ensure that the GI continues to function, as further described in Chapter 7.
+DOEE will also conduct postconstruction maintenance inspections to ensure that the GI continues to function, as further described in Chapter 7.
 The owner of each regulated site must sign a legal agreement to maintain the GI and land cover at the site.
 The agreement is included within the declaration of covenants filed for the property, meaning future property owners also must comply with these maintenance requirements.

 In an average year, approximately 270 acres are approved for redevelopment under the District's stormwater management regulations.
-As of June 2018, approximately 800 development projects have triggered the 2013 Stormwater Rule.
-When constructed, these projects will result in a combined retrofit of approximately 837 acres with GI.
+Approximately 700 development projects have triggered the 2013 Stormwater Rule.
+When constructed, these projects will result in a combined retrofit of over 750 acres with GI.